 1. Urge Your U.S. Representative to Sign On as a Co-Sponsor of H.R.5221

 - Arrange to meet virtually or in person with your U.S. Representative or their staff to educate them about the harms of hidden homelessness and urge them to sign on to HCYA.
 Invite your community partners to join you!
 You can find contact information for your U.S. Representative here.
-If you’d like assistance setting up meetings with your elected officials, please email Ashanti Jones, SHC’s Senior Program Manager for Policy & Advocacy.
+If you’d like assistance setting up meetings with your elected officials, please email Rodd Monts, SHC’s Director of State Policy.

 - Use these data profiles to find out how many children and youth are excluded from HUD homeless assistance in your Congressional district because they are staying with others or in motels in your Congressional district.